AbdulRahmanak1819/ProU-FSD/README.md

-# ProU Assessment - Employee/Task Manager
+# Employee/Task Manager

-This is my full-stack (MERN) project for the ProU assessment.
+This is a full-stack (MERN) project.

 ---